Special Info for these Crazy Times:

 This is incorrect, you may make multiple purchases, up to the Salute offer ticket limit, during the Salute offer period in question.
 (This Single Purchase rule was true for the first month of the 2012-2013 Salute.
 I got them to drop this rule as it prevented repeat visits.
 When I pointed out to them that they were turning customers ($) away they dropped this rule like a hot Mr. Potato Head.

-“Before a new year’s Disney Armed Forces Salute is announced you can book a general public rate for dates in the coming year and just convert the rate.”
+“Before a new year’s Disney Armed Forces Salute is announced you can book a general public resort rates for dates in the coming year and just convert to the military rate after it comes out.”

 Not True.
 General public rates CANNOT be converted to the Salute rate, a new reservation must be created.
 This has always been the case.
 The issue is that the type of room you have reserved might not be available at the Salute rate for your resort and dates.
 This will cause you change resorts, dates, or room type.
 Occasionally this will work and it will be transparent to you, but it is not guaranteed.